Testimonio

 On hearing this, Jesus said to them, "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."

 Jesus even talked to women.
-In his day, Jewish men did not speak to women in public.
+In His day, Jewish men did not speak to women in public.
+His willingness to break social conventions demonstrated God's heart for all people, regardless of status or background.

 Jesus was Jewish.
-Because of this, he most likely had Jewish features of that time, such as:
+Because of this, He most likely had Jewish features typical of that era, such as:

-The crucifixion of Christ was mentioned in all four gospels.
-They were also attested to by other ancient sources.
+The crucifixion of Christ is one of the most well-documented events in the ancient world, mentioned in all four gospels and also attested to by other ancient sources.
 In Matthew's Gospel (27:32-44 KJV):

 And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.